vercre/vc/docs/src/security/security-bugs.md

 implementation.

 Denials of service when *executing* are considered security vulnerabilities.
-For example, a Vercre endpoint that goes into an infinite loop that never yields is considered a security vulnerability.
+For example, an endpoint that goes into an infinite loop that never yields is considered a security vulnerability.

 Any kind of memory unsafety (e.g. use-after-free bugs, out-of-bounds memory accesses,